george-sachinoglou/Handlebars-FetchAPI-Web-App/README.md

 cart.html, which will display the contents of a specific users' shopping cart.
 Identification of the user will be done with appropriate query parameters at the URL of the page (eg cart.html?username=bzafiris&sessionId=1b9d6bcd-bbfd-4b2d-9b5d-ab8dfbbd4bed).
-When loading cart.html, the values ​​of of the query parameters will be received using JavaScript code (corresponding to PX 1) and a request will be made to the server in order to download the contents of the users' cart.
+When loading cart.html, the values ​​of of the query parameters will be received using JavaScript code (corresponding to Part 1) and a request will be made to the server in order to download the contents of the users' cart.

 The items of the product basket will be displayed in a table format, where each line will